phucngo2/youtube-downloader/README.md

 ## 📑 Features

-⭐ Play video from Youtube. 🐧
+⭐ Play video from YouTube. 🐧

 ⭐ Stalk YouTube video information, such as video keywords.

 ⭐ Download high-quality video or audio.

 ## 🚧 Development Setup

 ### Prerequisites

 Before starting, ensure you have the following tools and environments set up on your machine:

 - NodeJS

 ### 1. Install dependencies

 ```bash
 npm install
 ```

 ### 2. Run the application

 ```bash
 npm run dev
 ```